wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 ### SSL

 This step is optional for those who want to serve using HTTPS.
+Ensure that your site is served over HTTP before proceeding.

 {% include note.html content="Although it is very simple to enable HTTPS, you can run into problems if trying to switch back to HTTP-only later.
 Specifically, web browsers